Nonlinear gameplay: Visual novels

 It is also not uncommon for visual novels to have multiple protagonists giving different perspectives on the story.
 C's Ware's EVE Burst Error (1995) introduced a unique twist to the system by allowing the player to switch between both protagonists at any time during the game, instead of finishing one protagonist's scenario before playing the other.
 EVE Burst Error often requires the player to have both protagonists co-operate with each other at various points during the game, with choices in one scenario affecting the other.
 Fate/stay night is another example that features multiple perspectives.
 Chunsoft sound novels such as Machi (1998) and 428: Shibuya Scramble (2008) develop this concept further, by allowing the player to alternate between the perspectives of several or more different characters, making choices with one character that have consequences for other characters.
 428 in particular features up to 85 different possible endings.

-Another approach to non-linear storytelling can be seen in Cosmology of Kyoto.
-The game lacks an overall plot, but it instead presents fragmented narratives and situations in a non-linear manner, as the player character encounters various non-player characters while wandering the city.
+Another approach to nonlinear storytelling can be seen in Cosmology of Kyoto.
+The game lacks an overall plot, but it instead presents fragmented narratives and situations in a nonlinear manner, as the player character encounters various non-player characters while wandering the city.
 These narratives are cross-referenced to an encyclopedia, providing background information as the narratives progress and as the player comes across various characters and locations, with various stories, situations and related information appearing at distinct locations.
 It provides enough freedom to allow for the player to experiment with the game, such as using it as a resource for their own role-playing game campaign, for example.